Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Nonintegrable Drives

 To extract a numerical value for $\beta$, we first compute the reduced diagonal ensemble density matrix

 After that, we plot the spectrum of $\rho_d^A$ against the spectrum of $H^A_\mathrm{eff}$ on a semi-log scale.
-A straight line would indicate that $\rho_d^A(\ell)$ defines a thermal state w.r.t.~$H^A_\mathrm{eff}$.
-Using a least-squares fit to extract the slope of this straight line gives the temperature of the system in the thermal state.
+A perfect straight line would indicate that $\rho_d^A(\ell)$ defines a thermal state w.r.t.~$H^A_\mathrm{eff}$.
+This would imply that the system is in a perfect thermal equilibrium.
+However, away from infinite temperature, deviations from a perfectly straight line are expected: they quantify to what extend the system is driven away from its thermal equilibrium.
+Using a least-squares fit, we can associate a (varying in time) temperature to the time-evolved state, which we call approximately thermal provided the corresponding least-squares fit errors remain small.

+A systematic comparison of the full density matrices (not just their spectra) to quantify the deviation of the numerically-extracted diagonal ensemble from the thermal ensemble, is presented in App.~\ref{app:errors}.

-Figure~\ref{fig:beta_pure}a indicates that, starting from a pure state on the full system, the subsystem evolves into a thermal state, whose temperature matches well the value predicted by ETH w.r.t.~$H_\mathrm{eff}$.
+Figure~\ref{fig:beta_pure}a indicates that, starting from a pure state on the full system, the subsystem evolves into a thermal state (to an excellent approximation), whose temperature matches well the value predicted by ETH w.r.t.~$H_\mathrm{eff}$.
 In particular, for $\varepsilon\lesssim10^{-3}$, the long-lived prethermal plateau appears to be well described by a thermal density matrix with inverse temperature $\beta(\mathcal{E}_i)$.
 Likewise, Fig.~\ref{fig:beta_pure}b shows the dynamically extracted values for the inverse temperature $\beta$ as a function of the energy conservation breaking parameter $\varepsilon$; the error bars show the least square fit uncertainty.
-This curve depends on the time $\ell$ at which the diagonal ensemble is constructed, since all states are expected to reach infinite temperature at sufficiently long times in the thermodynamics limit.
+This curve depends on the time $\ell$ at which the diagonal ensemble is constructed, since all states are expected to reach infinite temperature at sufficiently long times in the thermodynamic limit.